 Tensile testing

 Table 5 shows the average values of the tensile testing, in the different orientations manufacture platform plan.
 The ultimate tensile strength values varied from 39.36 MPa to 42.49 MPa.
 The measurement uncertainty ranged from 0.79 to 1.1 MPa, indicating a low dispersion of values, which can best be seen in Figure 9.
-The ultimate tensile strength value found in the literature for PA (nylon 12, Duraform) 3D printed by SLS was 40 MPa (Starr et al, 2011) (it was not informed the direction studied) similar to the values found in this study and also in accordance with PA, Duraform datasheet used in this work.
+The ultimate tensile strength value found in the literature for PA (nylon 12, Duraform) 3D printed by SLS was 40 MPa, (Starr et al, 2011) ( the direction studied was not informed) similar to the values found in this study and also in accordance with PA, Duraform datasheet used in this work.

 Yield strength values were well homogeneous in all studied orientation with values varying from 18.33 ± 0.44 MPa to 20.48 ± 0.46 MPa, with low dispersions.
 Finally, the elastic modulus varied from 1377 ± 23 MPa to 1557 ± 21, with the highest values found in the ZX and ZY directions.

-Tabela 5.
+Table 5.
 Tensile testing results of PA manufactured by SLS, in different orientations.